-Hospitals and practices across the country are looking for doctors, midwifes, surgeons and 29 other healthcare occupations.
+Hospitals and practices across the country are looking for doctors, midwives, surgeons and 36 other healthcare occupations.

-In fact, these skills are rated by the Government as ‘Essential’ which will make it easier for you meet the immigration requirements.
+These skills are on the official Skills Shortages lists, which will make it easier for you to meet New Zealand's immigration requirements.

 Healthworkers needed now

 It’s estimated we need 380 extra specialists every year to meet the OECD average by 2021.
 And we’ll need up to 25,000 more nurses by 2030.